 – Northern Ireland: call 0300 200 7885

 DO NOT go to a GP surgery, pharmacy or hospital.
 Call 111 if you need to speak to someone.

 Also DO NOT make any changes to your prescribed lupus medications unless directed to do so by your lupus consultant.

-If you have a new continuous cough OR a high temperature (37.8 degrees or higher), you should stay at home and self-isolate (see below) for at least 7 days from when your symptoms started.
+If you have a new continuous cough, a high temperature (37.8 degrees or higher) or have experienced loss of smell/taste, you should stay at home and self-isolate for at least 7 days from when your symptoms started.